acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 ```

 **Diagram Explanation**: This diagram shows the key relationships between different parameters.
 Lines connect parameters that have a direct relationship, where changing one often requires adjusting the other for optimal system performance.

+> **For Beginners**: This diagram shows which settings affect each other.
+For example, if you change how quickly the robot gives up looking for the ball (`lost_ball_timeout`), you might also need to change how many detections it needs to start tracking again (`min_tracking_detections`).

+> **For Experts**: The parameter relationships illustrate the coupling between different aspects of the system.
+Note the particular importance of maintaining proper relationships between entry/exit thresholds (like position_uncertainty_threshold and uncertainty_recovery_threshold) to preserve hysteresis effects.

 #### Configuration Implementation